gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

 Because Gatsby is doing things in the background, out of sight of the developers building the site, we're creating a mystery: where the hell did this bug come from if all the code I can see doesn't have the bug?

-By removing the magic and making layouts an explicity dependency in V2, that same bug would be much easier to spot because there's a clear link between our page code and the layout.
+By removing the magic and making layouts an explicit dependency in V2, that same bug would be much easier to spot because there's a clear link between our page code and the layout.

 ### Why is this better?